Learning to Discover Iterative Spectral Algorithms: Neural Network Engine of

 Here, we provide neural network training and evaluation strategies.
-Additional training details are provided in Appendix~\ref{appendix:training_settings} and~\ref{appendix:training_details}.
+Additional training details are provided in Appendices~\ref{appendix:training_settings} and~\ref{appendix:training_details}.

 \paragraph{Training and Evaluation Data. } Our training procedure does not follow a conventional in-distribution learning setup based on sampling spectra from a fixed probability distribution.
 Instead, we train on small synthetic operators specifically designed to exhibit spectral properties (e.g., slow versus fast versus heavy-tailed decay of dominant eigenvalues) representative of given application regimes.
-At test time, we evaluate on realistic matrices whose spectral profiles are unknown but that share structural properties with the training data.
+Both pre-training and post-training stages use synthetic spectrums.
+At test time, we apply the trained model on realistic matrices whose spectral profiles are unknown but share similar structural properties to the training data.
 Thus, our evaluation measures generalization across operator instances within a structurally defined spectral class, rather than i.i.d. distributional generalization.
 By conditioning solely on dimension-agnostic spectral summaries rather than size-dependent features, the model learns a size-independent mapping from spectral input to polynomial coefficients.
 This enables extrapolation from training operators with $n \le \mathcal{O}(10^3)$ to real-world matrices with dimensions up to $\mathcal{O}(10^6)$, provided they share similar spectral structure.
 This setup reflects the intended use case in NLA tasks, where algorithms are designed to generalize across broad operator classes characterized by spectral properties rather than fixed input distributions.
 Details of the training data generation procedure are provided in Appendix~\ref{sec:training_data}.

 \paragraph{Efficient Training on Diagonal Matrices. } Training on full matrices can incur significant computational overhead.
 Observe that if two diagonalizable matrices $\mathbf{X}$ and $\mathbf{Y}$ share the same spectrum, then $P(\mathbf{X})$ and $P(\mathbf{Y})$ also share the same spectrum.
 Furthermore, our objective depends only on spectral quantities.
 Consequently, without loss of generality, we may restrict training to diagonal matrices of the form $\mathbf{X} = \operatorname{diag}(\boldsymbol{\lambda})$.
 This representation significantly improves training efficiency by avoiding operations on full matrices, especially when realized on fully synthetic data.